-Azure AD Connect sync: Enable Active Directory recycle bin
+Microsoft Entra Connect Sync: Enable Active Directory recycle bin

-We recommend that you enable the Active Directory Recycle Bin feature for your on-premises instances of Active Directory (AD) that are synchronized to Azure AD.
+We recommend that you enable the Active Directory Recycle Bin feature for your on-premises instances of Active Directory (AD) that are synchronized to Microsoft Entra ID.

-If you accidentally deleted an on-premises AD user object and restore it using the feature, Azure AD restores the corresponding Azure AD user object.
+If you accidentally deleted an on-premises AD user object and restore it using the feature, Microsoft Entra ID restores the corresponding Microsoft Entra user object.
 For information about restoring Active Directory objects, see Scenario overview for restoring deleted Active Directory objects.

 To learn how to enable the Active Directory Recycle Bin feature, see Active Directory Administrative Center enhancements.